aloksahoo4/springbootlearn/README.md

 @PostConstruct  --> initilizing anything or execute anyting after bean creation in the container by dispatcher servlet.
 @PreDestroy --> execute anyting just before bean deletion in the container (when container also being closed) by dispatcher servlet.

+# spring boot autoconfiguration
+Autoconfiguration file which has list of all autoconfiguration classes. if you mark the spring application with @EnableAutoConfiguration, it reads the file and create the objects. spring boot uses intelligence, it does not create object which you do not require. it uses annotation @ConditionalOnclass(Servlet.class), to check if maven dependency added/servlet class file added to the dependency or not, the only it creates object in the autoconfigure process, otherwise it wont create.